Extremal properties of flood-filling games: Graphs with high edge density

-In this section we build on the results concerning paths in Section \ref{paths} above to show that, in the worst case, the number of moves required to flood a cycle is in fact the same as that required to flood a path on the same number of vertices.
+The main result of this section is that, provided $b$ is sufficiently large compared with the number of colours, we can in fact improve on the simple bound of Proposition \ref{dominating-path} in the free version: the number of moves required to flood a blow-up of a long path is in fact the same as the number required, in the worst case, to flood a path of the same length.